You may wish to see an introductory page to this section first.

 The museum was meant to house architectural fragments, statues and inscriptions and it has only a limited number of floor mosaics.
 Some fine mosaics were moved to the Museum of Lyon in the XIXth century and others are displayed at the new museum of Saint-Romain-en-Gal.

-In the XIXth century the practice of using former churches or convents as sites for storing ancient materials was common in many towns of France, e.g. at Lyon, Avignon (it opens in another window) and Narbonne (it opens in another window), as well as in Spain and in Italy.
+In the XIXth century the practice of using former churches or convents as sites for storing ancient materials was common in many towns of France, e.g. at Lyon, Avignon and Narbonne, as well as in Spain and in Italy.
 These museums are doomed to be closed; this could result in a small number of exhibits being displayed in large halls, maybe with stunning light effects as at Burdur, while the great majority of them would disappear from public view.

 The Romanesque tower of St André le Bas will be admired by the architect for its composition and proportions, but the cloister so interesting for the varied sculpture of its capitals is now included in a private garden and its pillars built up in a wall.
 Murray